 \section{Numerical tests}

-We now present a series of numerical experiments that support our analytical findings.
-These are divided into two parts: the first focuses on one-dimensional simulations, while the second introduces a modified scheme tailored to higher dimensions.
-This multidimensional variant, based on marginal interactions, demonstrates the potential to outperform the standard CBO method when implemented within the same computational framework.
+In this section, we present a series of numerical experiments that support our analytical findings.
+These are divided into two parts: the first one focuses on one-dimensional simulations, while the second one introduces a modified scheme tailored to higher dimensions.
+This multidimensional variant, based on marginalized interactions, demonstrates the potential to outperform the standard CBO method when implemented within the same computational framework.